vaquarkhan/microservices-recipes-a-free-gitbook/chapters/09-testing-strategies.md

 ## Summary

 This chapter explored the significant shift from traditional sidecar-based service mesh architectures to eBPF-powered networking solutions.
 We covered the mathematical foundations of the RVx Index for evaluating architectural efficiency, detailed implementation of Cilium ClusterMesh for cell-based architectures, runtime security enforcement with Tetragon, and provided a comprehensive migration playbook from AWS VPC CNI to Cilium.
-We also explored the serverless computing spectrum, comparing AWS Lambda with container-based approaches and providing guidance on when to use each based on Adaptive Granularity Governance: The Khan Microservice Pattern framework.
+We also explored the serverless computing spectrum, comparing AWS Lambda with container-based approaches and providing guidance on when to use each based on the Adaptive Granularity Governance: The Khan Microservice Pattern framework.
 The chapter demonstrated how eBPF technology and serverless computing enable unprecedented performance improvements while reducing operational complexity in microservices environments.

 ## What's Next?